vmm20/windows-tweaks/README.md

 ## Standard Warning

 Many of the data in the registry are necessary for Windows to function correctly.
 Changing, creating, or deleting registry keys or values improperly may render your system inoperable.

-Before making any changes to the registry, please back up all of your personal data and store it on a different device such as a removable drive, or with a cloud storage provider.
+Before making any changes to the registry, please back up your important files to external storage.

 ## Intended Use